 Even if this shrub prefers warm climates, several varieties are perfectly adapted to our harsher climates, like Hibiscus rosa sinensis or Hibiscus syriacus.

-The numerous cultivars that are circulating allow for as many shapes and colors, and each is more beautiful than the next.
+The numerous cultivars available in garden stores and county fairs allow for many shapes and colors, and each is more beautiful than the next.

 Whatever the configuration – hedge, flower bed or stand-alone – althea will enchant you with the beauty of their flowers.